 - Saves time and reduce points of failure over traditional store-and-forward or polling for changes.
 Data is made available to back-end systems in real time.

-- DMZ Gateway can map and route connections to all other EFT sites on the network and Mail Express, reducing your total cost of ownership and simplifying network maintenance.
+- DMZ Gateway can map and route connections to all other EFT sites on the network, reducing your total cost of ownership and simplifying network maintenance.

 Why DMZ Gateway®?